josevnz/Falco/README.md

 I decided to share the code and configuration files I used on the [Securing mixed clouds using Falco, Prometheus, Grafana and Docker](tutorial/README.md) tutorial.

+The whole idea was to document my experience of learning Falco and its integration with other frameworks like Prometheus and Grafana.

+# Installation/ setup

 You can clone the git repository and install in development mode:

 ```shell